learn-co-curriculum/programming-univbasics-expression-and-evaluation-defined/README.md

 ## Conclusion

-In the next few lessons we're going to introduce the **Essential Three Expressions**:
+In the next few lessons, we're going to introduce the **Essential Three Expressions**:

 FIGURE: THREE ESSENTIAL